 The compensation committee approves the performance goals for each executive, the weighting of various goals for each executive, and the formula for determining potential bonus amounts based on achievement of those goals.
 Our chief executive officer was responsible for developing, and assessing compliance with, the individual performance goals for each executive participating in the Operations Plan for fiscal 2008.
-In fiscal 2009, our chief executive officer and the executive president for field operations are responsible for developing, and assessing compliance with, the individual performance goals for each executive participating in the Operations are responsible for developing, and assessing compliance with, the individual performance goals for each executive participating in the Operations are responsible for developing, and assessing compliance with, the individual performance goals for each executive participating in the Operations Plan.
+In fiscal 2009, our chief executive officer and the executive vice president for field operations are responsible for developing, and assessing compliance with, the individual performance goals for each executive participating in the Operations Plan.
 The threshold level for being awarded a bonus pursuant to the Operations Plan can be characterized as demanding, while the maximum goal contemplates compliance with challenging requirements.